donovan-said/donovan-said.github.io/_posts/2024-02-09-python-behave-intro.md

 ### Step File

-As mentioned above, the steps.py file(s) is where we define our functions that actually perform the tasks defined in the `Scenarions`.
+As mentioned above, the steps.py file(s) is where we define our functions that actually perform the tasks defined in the `Scenarios`.
 These are tied together by the use of decorators, as can be seen in the example below.
 I'd like to also mention that these functions can be used across multiple `Scenarios`, so make sure to not hardcode anything that's `Scenario` specific into them.
 Instead, pass in variables via the `Scenario` itself.
 You can see an example of this in the `@then('we get the response code "{status_code}"')` decorator and function, where the `status_code` is passed in via